 We ship worldwide.
 All orders are shipped insured.

 Vrindavan Solanki was born in Junagadh, Gujarat in 1942.
 He studied Diploma in Painting from M.S.
 University, Vadodara in 1980, In 1982 he has completed his Post Diploma in...
 Read more

 Limited Edition Serigraph printed in 10 colours on archival paper.
 This serigraph was published in an edition size of 100.
 This item will be shipped unframed, in a roll.
-The paper size is 22 x 30 inch, Image size is 19 x 26 inch.
+The paper size is 22 x 30 inches, Image size is 19 x 26 inches.
 The print is signed by the artist and comes with a certificate of authenticity.

 This limited edition serigraph is part of a series titled ‘The Ahmedabad Serigraphs’ which consist of 33 serigraphs done by 33 different artists each serigraph is a window to the city, as seen from the eyes of the artist, each of who has presented a central idea of Ahmedabad as testimony of their feeling for the city.